sagesharp/gnome-online-coc/gnome-code-of-conduct.md

 The examples listed above are not against the Code of Conduct.
 If you have questions about the above statements, please [read this document](https://github.com/sagesharp/code-of-conduct-template/blob/master/code-of-conduct/example-reversisms.md#supporting-diversity).

-If a participant engages in behavior that violates this code of conduct, the [COMMUNITY] organizers may take any action they deem appropriate, including warning the offender or expulsion from the community and community events with no refund of event tickets.
+If a participant engages in behavior that violates this code of conduct, the GNOME Code of Conduct committee may take any action they deem appropriate.
+Examples of consequences are outlined in the [Committee Procedures Guide](FIXME LINK).

-Thank you for helping make this a welcoming, friendly community for everyone.

 ## Scope